 - The "IP Classification Parameters" apply to IPv4 fields only.
-In the current version of this specification, IP Classification Parameters do not apply to IPv6. - The DPoE System MUST populate the "Cable Modem Interface Mask (CMIM)" entry in the frame classification table for every DPoE S1 interface.
-If there are no S1 interfaces, this entry is not populated.
-The DPoE Standalone ONU MUST populate the "Cable Modem Interface Mask (CMIM)" entry in the frame classification table for every DPoE S1 interface, based on configuration settings from the DPoE System. - Classifiers cannot be added to the frame classification table using the DOCSIS MAC sublayer service interface, which is not instantiated within the DPoE Network. - DPoE Classifiers do not support deferred activation, i.e., once the Classifier is provisioned, it becomes automatically activated.
+In the current version of this specification, IP Classification Parameters do not apply to IPv6. - The vCM MUST use information provided in CM Interface Mask (CMIM) TLVs to map classifiers (and by reference, service flows) to individual DPoE ONU interfaces.
+The vCM MUST populate the docsQosPktClassCmInterfaceMask object in the docsQosPktClassTable for each DPoE ONU interface.
+In this way, the CMIM information is used for classification purposes, since the vCM translates CMIM into Object Context TLVs (0xD6 branch, see [DPoE-SP-OAMv1.0] for more details). - Classifiers cannot be added to the frame classification table using the DOCSIS MAC sublayer service interface, which is not instantiated within the DPoE Network. - DPoE Classifiers do not support deferred activation, i.e., once the Classifier is provisioned, it becomes automatically activated.